Top 26 Alternatives to Vimeo in 2025: Pricing, Features & More

 • Aspect ratio: 16:9

-• Total file storage: 2 TB on professional plan
+• Total file storage: Limited to 2 TB (depending on the plan)

 • Compatible video formats: MOV, MPEG4, MP4, AVI, WMV